TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

 Using authMode='individual'
 ---------------------------

 Handling of :php:`authMode` being set to :php:`individual` has been fully dropped.
-There is no core-provided alternative.
-This has been an obscure setting since ever and there is no direct migration.
+The Core provides no alternative.
+This has been an obscure setting ever since and there is no direct migration.
 Extensions that rely on this handling need to find a substitution based on Core hooks, Core events or other existing Core API functionality.